PowerMops/powermops-site/src/pages/pmops/tutorial/lesson_10.md

 ---
-title: Lesson 10
+title: Defining New Words
 layout: ../../../layouts/Main.astro
+setup: |
+  import PrevNext from '../../../components/PrevNext.astro';
 ---

-## Defining New Words

 We said earlier that you can add words to the Mops dictionary while building a program.
 In fact, that is what programming in Mops is all